CodosaurusLLC/CodosaurusLLC.github.io/contact.md

 [Twitter](https://twitter.com/DaveAronson){:target="_new"}.

 - If you're not just telemarketing, call me at +1-571-308-6622.&nbsp;
+(That will work for telephone, since it's actually a Google Voice number, and it's also my number on WhatsApp.)&nbsp;
 However, I usually have "Silence Unknown Callers" turned on, and if you call multiple times without leaving a message, I may ass-u-me you're a persistent scammer and block your number.

-- You can send me snailmail at
+- You can send me snailmail at:<br><br>
+3683 Blenheim Blvd.<br>
-3683 Blenheim Blvd., Fairfax, VA 22030 USA.
+Fairfax, VA 22030 USA<br><br>
+until July 10, 2026.&nbsp;
+After that, use:<br><br>
+Rua General Norton de Matos 392, 9º Centro<br>
+4050-424 Porto, Portugal

 - Lastly, I can also be reached via the usual real-time video-chat apps.&nbsp;